Funding

 Want to inspire literacy and creative writing in your gallery or museum?

 MaxLiteracy is a unique opportunity for collaborative and interdisciplinary learning between creative writers in education, visual arts engagement specialists and teachers/educators, to develop innovative and creative practices that nurture creative literacy with young people.
-To support a greater understanding of, and visibility for, visual arts and writing practices with children and young people, the 2023-24 Awards will focus on practices and pedagogies that relate to art-based writing (writing about, writing with, and writing as art).
+We aim for the Awards to support a greater understanding of, and visibility for, visual arts and writing practices with children and young people.

 Teacher?
 Parent or carer?
 Gallery educator?
 Writer looking to work in education?